Dalfindede

 In the Alliterative Morte Arthure, it is ruled by the Duke of Lorraine, an opponent of Arthur during the Roman War.

-Like other parts of the Roman Empire, Dauphiné faced incursions from various Germanic tribes during the fifth century.
-The Visigoths, Burgundians, and other Germanic groups raided and settled in the region, leading to significant political changes.
+As the Western Roman Empire faced internal turmoil and external invasions, its authority over Dauphiné and other regions weakened during the fifth century.
+Roman governance and administration became less effective, allowing local leaders and Germanic rulers to gain more influence.
 In the early fifth century, the Visigoths, ruled by their king Alaric, invaded Gaul (present-day France) and established a kingdom that included parts of southeastern France, including Dauphiné.
 After Alaric’s death, his brother-in-law, Ataulf, succeeded him and continued to exert Visigothic influence in the region.

 By the mid-fifth centiry, the Burgundians, another Germanic tribe, established their kingdom in eastern Gaul.
 The Burgundian kingdom included portions of Dauphiné within its territory.